nios-students/docs/wiki/pr.md

 - What is FA?

-FA also known as FA PCP carries 50% of practical marks.
-In these classes they'll help with making practical file and explain what to do practical exam **FA IS FOR STREAM 1 ONLY**
+FA (formative assessment) also known as FA PCP carries **50% of practical marks** In these classes they'll help with making practical file and explain what to do practical exam **FA IS FOR STREAM 1 ONLY**

 **Exceptions**